-- Individuals and families are reserved for persons who meet the HUD definition of literally homeless.
-Those that who lack a fixed, regular, and adequate nighttime residence including those residing in a shelter or a place not meant for human habitation. - Veterans- who will be served through veteran specific RRH providers.
+• Individuals and families are reserved for persons who meet the HUD definition of literally homeless.
+Those that who lack a fixed, regular, and adequate nighttime residence including those residing in a shelter or a place not meant for human habitation.

-Eligibility Populations
+• Veterans- who will be served through veteran specific RRH providers.

-Table 7.1- Categories of Homelessness that Qualify for Rapid Re-Housing
+Eligibility Populations Table 7.1- Categories of Homelessness that Qualify for Rapid Re-Housing

 Category 1 Literally Homeless Includes those households who are literally homeless and includes those households living temporarily in a hotel/motel being paid for by limited local, state, or federal funded assistance.
 It also includes individuals exiting institutions where they resided temporarily (less than 90 days).
 In these cases, the institution's discharge planning has resulted in no identified resources (including homeless prevention assistance) and the individual has no other resources.
 In all cases, these households are eligible for shelter services and Rapid Re-housing.
-Regardless of the intervention employed, a housing barrier assessment (Full SPDAT) must be completed at program entry with an immediate focus on housing stabilization.
+Regardless of the intervention employed, a (VI-SPDAT) must be completed at program entry with an immediate focus on housing stabilization.
+Category 4 Fleeing Domestic Violence/ Expanded definition of Category 4 Homelessness (DV Survivors) Individuals or households fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous, life-threatening situations related to violence and who also lack the resources or support networks to secure new housing.
+VAWA 2022 Amended McKinney-Vento Definition of Homelessness Category 4 Any individual or family who Is experiencing trauma or a lack of safety related to, or fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous, traumatic, or life-threatening condition related to the violence against the individual or a family member in the individual's or family's current housing situation, including where the health and safety, of children are jeopardized Has no other safe residence, and Lacks the resources to obtain other safe permanent housing.